arobson/vorperl/README.md

 	).

 ### Step 4 - Setting The Router
-The default message handler for all subscriptions is unhelpful and simply prints some nonsense and then acks the message.
+The default message handler for all subscriptions is unhelpful and simply prints the message and then acks it.
 You can change this by providing your own fun/1, Pid or MFA signature.

-Though it is likely to change, currently vorperl passes all messages from all queues to one router.
-There is no API to allow you to set this per queue (yet).
-This means you would need to add additional logic in whatever receives the message to route it.
+Currently, calling route_to resets the router for all active queues and changes the default.

 	vorperl:route_to(fun(X) -> io:format("this is a waste!~n") end).